oneapi-src/level-zero-spec/core/PROG.md

 2. explcit APIs are included for the application to dynamically change residency as needed.

 If the application does not properly manage residency for these cases then the device may experience unrecoverable page-faults.

+@todo ["Mike"] add an example for case 1
+@todo ["Mike"] fix sample code so that it is valid code
+@todo ["Mike"] document Prefetch/MemAdvise are optional and performance hints, while residency is required for functionality

 ```c
     struct node {